johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.3.1.md

 #### API Limitations

-The Instagram API is really wonderful but it's not an all access pass into Instagram.
+The Instagram API is wonderful but it's not an all access pass into Instagram.
 There are many limits placed on the API.
 Here are a few that many people ask about in regard to Pic Puller.

 ##### Rate limits